froggyos/froggyos.github.io/versions/1.8/README.md

 * programs can *only* be written in designated directories

 ## Palette Conventions
-There is no set colors that you must have, but these are the color conventions.
+There are no set colors that you must have, but these are the color conventions.
 * `00` - black, the void surrounding the terminal
 * `01` - blue, the top bar background color
 * `02` - green, text color, as well as selected text and option background color